seinecle/blog/_posts/2022-01-30-designing-precise-data-annotation-tasks.md

 Annotating or labelling data is an essential step in the chain of data processing, for at least two use cases:

 * in supervised learning, labelled datasets provide a ground for the model to train on.
-Good annotations make good training sets, which determine the quality of the model
+Good annotations make good training sets, which impact greatly the quality of the model.
 * in data analysis models that are "rule based", a dataset which is accurately labelled make sure the rules and heuristics get triggered in the appropriate circumstances.

 Computer vision is a domain where data labelling has taken off big time.